carlosp420/PyPhyloGenomics/doc/getting-started.rst

     >>> from pyphylogenomics import MUSCLE
     >>> MUSCLE.bluntSplicer("alignments/") # folder_path containing the FASTA file alignments

-This will produce FASTA files ending in **"_bluntlySpliced.fas"**.
+This will produce FASTA files ending in **"_bluntlySpliced.fasta"**.
 You may want to remove the old unspliced FASTA files before doing primer design.

 Automated primer design via primers4clades_: